ntomsic/algorithms/report.md

 **Requirement 5:** All tests pass
    * The final requirement is that all tests pass for the algorithm.
 These new tests are placed in /tests/test_math.py and everything in this folder should pass.

+### Title: Panagram algorithm

+**Requirement 1:** Correct input and output
+   * The function should take in a string and return a boolean.

+**Requirement 2:** Empty string
+   * The function should return False for an empty string.

+**Requirement 3:** Non-panagram single word
+   * The function should return False for a single word that isn't a panagram.

+**Requirement 4:** Panagram no whitespace
+   * The function should return True for a panagram without whitespace.

+**Requirement 5:** Panagram no whitespace, mixed case
+   * The function should return True for a panagram without whitespace, but with mixed case.
+Eg. "theqUiCkbrOwnfOxjUMPSOVErThELAzYDog".

+**Requirement 6:** Whitespace and common punctuation
+   * The function should return False for a string with different kinds of whitespace and punctuations.

+**Requirement 7:** Panagram with whitespace
+   * The function should return True for a panagram sentence.
+Eg. "the quick brown fox jumps over the lazy dog".

+**Requirement 8:** Panagram with unknown letters
+   * The function should return True for a Swedish panagram sentence.
+Eg. "Yxmördaren Julia Blomqvist på fäktning i Schweiz".

 ## Code changes